seeing-earth/seeing-earth/README.md

 *  **[Video walkthrough](https://vimeo.com/414559011)**

+## **Constraints to Overcome**

+In particular, lowering the barrier to entry for organizing community/collective actions.

+It's easy to make a change as an individual -- however, speaking frankly, the impact of doing so is minimal (especially if others can't see it and learn from it).

+Up until now, the process of organizing larger groups around a given cause has been more difficult.

+According to [Momentum](https://www.momentumcommunity.org/), one of the most successful organizing methodologies, you sometimes need to *start* with a mass protest!
+And that's just for getting people on board, let alone starting to take action.

+If Home can streamline the process of community organizing for high-impact environmental actions, this will be a major breakthrough in enabling the types of transitions we need.

 ## **We Assume that...**

 1. We assume that lifestyle and consumption choices (particularly in Global North communities) have a significant effect on ecosystem loss and extinction rates